-Chuck’s “Stupid Investment of the Week” column highlights the conditions and characteristics that make a security less than ideal for average investors.
-His stories, and the investments he has attacked, represent a rogues’ gallery of dreadful issues and bad ideas.
+Chuck has followed the rich journalistic history of “comforting the afflicted and afflicting the comfortable” in the financial services world.
+For a decade, he wrote the “Stupid Investment of the Week” column for MarketWatch, highlighting the conditions and characteristics that made all types of securities less than ideal for average investors, uncovering in the process a rogues’ gallery of dreadful issues and bad ideas.
 He is also known for terrorizing the mutual fund industry with his annual “Lump of Coal Awards,” bestowed on entities in the mutual fund world for action, conduct, performance or attitude that is “bumbling, offensive, disingenuous, reprehensible or just plain stupid.”

-Aside from his work on money and investing, Chuck is editor and columnist for New England Lacrosse Journal and is co-owner of the Boston Box Lacrosse League.
-He was the play-by-play voice of the Boston Blazers professional indoor lacrosse team, runs BullsEye Lacrosse, is a certified referee, and continues playing lacrosse himself when his overweight and aching body allows it.
+Aside from his work on money and investing, Chuck is a columnist for New England Lacrosse Journal, is the play-by-play voice for the New England Black Wolves of the National Lacrosse League, officiates lacrosse games throughout the spring and summer, is co-owner of the Boston Box Lacrosse League; he continues playing lacrosse himself when his overweight and aching body allows it.
 In 2006, he was named America’s “most innovative youth coach” by U.S. Lacrosse, the sport’s national governing body.

 Prior to joining MarketWatch, Chuck spent nine years as personal finance and mutual funds columnist at The Boston Globe.
 He moved to Boston after six years as business editor and columnist at The Morning Call in Allentown, Pa.
 His business journalism career includes Florida stops at the St. Petersburg Times and the Bradenton Herald.